LycoCompletions/lycocompletions.github.io/README.md

 The exported report does not require:

-- the original Excel files
+- The original Excel files
 - Live Server
-- GitHub Pages
-- internet access
+- Internet access
 - IndexedDB
-- the upload interface

 The standalone report keeps:

-- filters
+- Filters
-- filter reset and apply actions
+- Filter reset and apply actions
 - KPI calculations
-- charts
+- Charts
 - Daily, Weekly, and Monthly aggregation controls
 - Systems Progress

 The standalone report removes:

-- file uploader
+- File uploader
 - Items in Queue
-- file-type assignment controls
+- File-type assignment controls
-- Export button
+- Export Format Controls / Button
-- export-format selector

 The job name is embedded and displayed as read-only.